fheller1/javasnake/README.md

   - Keyboard Input
   - Automatic stepping every .x seconds
   - Enabling different Board sizes
-  - Fixing the bug of a 2-length snake spawning (appears rarely when restarting the game
+  - Fixing the bug of a 2-length snake spawning (rarely appears when restarting the game)